Internet-Draft | json-proof-algorithms | July 2025 |

 Each individual payload is signed using the selected internal algorithm using the Ephemeral Key.¶

-The issuer's Ephemeral Key MUST be included in the issuer protected header via the Proof Key header parameter.¶
+The Issuer's Ephemeral Key MUST be included via the Issuer Ephemeral Key header parameter.¶

-The holder's Presentation Key MUST be included in issuer protected header via the Presentation Key header parameter.¶
+The Holder's Presentation Key MUST be included via the Holder Presentation Key header parameter.¶

-The issuer protected header is signed using the given JWA and the issuer's Stable Key.¶
+The Issuer Protected Header is signed using the appropriate internal signing algorithm for the given fully-specified single use algorithm, using the issuer's Stable Key.¶

 Each JWP payload is processed in order and signed using the given JWA using the issuer's Ephemeral Key.¶